jtsu/IOSXE_Post_ConfigDiff/README.md

   [guestshell@guestshell ~]$ sudo yum install -y python3-pip
   ```

 - Install the python requests module, and use the optional proxy, if needed.
+Be sure to use the proxy url and port for your environment.
   ```
-  [guestshell@guestshell ~]$ sudo pip3 install --proxy proxy.server.com:8080 requests
+  [guestshell@guestshell ~]$ sudo pip3 install --proxy your.proxy-server.com:8080 requests
   ```

 - Copy the python script to the EEM user policy directory.